ernest1027/Whatswhere/README.md

 ## The future of WhatsWhere

 We set out to make a product with utility that extends beyond the current pandemic situation we face.
-Even if there isn't a new normal for our society, our app will still be useful for those who want to be sure of the stock available at stores before they leave the house.
+Even after the pandemic, our app will still be useful for those who want to be sure of the stock available at stores before they leave the house.
 With the rise of ecommerce, brick-and-mortar stores will have to leverage their advantage of customers being able to have product in hand without waiting for shipping.
 Arriving at a grocery store only to find a needed product out of stock damages the experience of stores, and our app is positioned to solve this issue.

 We will, in the near future, integrate means of allowing stores to purchase a promoted position in the store listings to drive traffic.
 This would not change their scores and ensure that our app is still an imparital means of determining if the store has what users need.
+Additionally, once a region gains enough users, we can begin to monetize the platform.
+Local grocery stores will be charged a subscription fee to be featured on our app.
+Most stores in the area will be naturally incentivised to pay this fee as it is needed to stay competitive.

 ## The Team